Perth's bike paths and scenic routes are an ideal way to see the city's sights and there are so many that are suitable for the whole family to enjoy.

 If you have younger children, start their bike training at Hossack Reserve, Parkwood.
 This park features a fantastic bike track that is ideal for kids to discover important road rules in a safe environment.

-Once everybody is ready to go, start ticking these bicycle tracks off your list.
+Once everybody is ready to go, start ticking these easy Perth bicycle tracks off your list.

 With diverse cycling routes, beautiful Kings Park is one of the most popular areas to enjoy a family bike ride during summer.

-While riding around the infamous 400-hectare park, bigger than New York City’s Central Park, stop along the way to take in the remarkable views, wildlife, and the stunning botanical gardens.
+While riding around the iconic 400-hectare park, bigger than New York City’s Central Park, stop along the way to take in the remarkable views, wildlife, and the stunning botanical gardens.

 And you can even have a rest without any stress - there is a multitude of playgrounds and fun activities that will keep the kids entertained while you relax.